Floating Abdominoplasty

 Home / Floating Abdominoplasty

 What is a floating abdominoplasty?
-Also known as the FAB procedure, It is an abdominoplasty technique that employs a hip-to-hip scar to detach the navel from its connection to the abdominal wall to allow for a tightening of the stomach muscles, correction of a paraumbilical protrusion and to achieve a more aesthetically pleasing contour in… Read More
+Floating Abdominoplasty is also known as the FAB procedure.
+It is an abdominoplasty technique that employs a hip-to-hip scar to detach the navel from its connection to the abdominal wall to allow for a tightening of the stomach muscles, correction of a paraumbilical protrusion and to achieve a more aesthetically… Read More

 Top Doctors For Floating Abdominoplasty Treatments